Yawning/onionwrap/README.md

 commandline.

 WARNING:
- * There is usually more to secure hidden service administration than simply setting up a port mapping, and onionwrap explicitly does nothing against application layer deanonymization of the Hidden Service.
+There is usually more to secure hidden service administration than simply setting up a port mapping, and onionwrap explicitly does nothing against application layer deanonymization of the Hidden Service.

-TODO:
- * Add support for saving the generated Onion Key.

 Dependencies:
  * bulb (https://github.com/yawning/bulb)